 Everything needed fixing but we didn’t have any money as we had used every penny we had on the downpayment.

 I started drawing up plans.
 This brown one was to go with a carpet we had purchased in Mexico.
-This burgundy one was inspired by the pre-existing carpet in the bedroom next door.
-Ultimately we went with the burgundy plan – the lower right side of the sketch shows how the two rooms looked when both doors were open.
-Below is how they looked when we finished.Al built the cabinets and framing and I worked on coming up with a design for a sand-blasted glass divider.
+This burgundy one was inspired by the pre-existing Persian carpet that was nailed to the floor in the bedroom next door.
+Ultimately we went with the burgundy plan – the lower right side of the sketch shows how the bedroom and bathroom looked when both doors were open.
+Below is how they looked when we finished.Al built the cabinets and framing, and I worked on coming up with a design for a sand-blasted glass divider.
 My first sketch was of a Dieffenbachia plant.

 It took us six months to finish it and 30 years later it still looked pretty good – most people thought it was relatively new.
 So now we have just moved and my beautiful bathroom belongs to someone else.
 This is the Real Estate photographer’s shot.

 More of Cee’s Fun Foto Challenge: Bathrooms or Outhouses.